-Troffer lighting systems generally offer excellent efficiency, but with some loss of visual comfort.
+BenefitsTroffer lighting systems generally offer excellent efficiency, but with some loss of visual comfort.
 They make excellent use of the low-cost, widely used T-8 lamp system.
 Systems operating at about 1.0 W/ft2 will generate between 50 to 60 footcandles maintained average, with very good uniformity.

-Use surface-mounted lighting systems only in very specific applications.
+Integrated Design ImplicationsUse surface-mounted lighting systems only in very specific applications.
 Pursue the pendant-mounted and recessed lighting strategies first; use surface-mounted luminaires only when ceiling issues preclude other options.

-Surface-mounted lighting systems provide general lighting throughout a room.
+Design Details Surface-mounted lighting systems provide general lighting throughout a room.
 However, lensed luminaires are not recommended for computer workspaces.
 Be certain to use premium T-8 lamps with 835 or 841 color, rated 24,000 hours.
 For non-dimming applications, luminaire light and power can be varied through choice of ballast factor.

-Refer to the Pendant-Mounted Lighting Guideline and the Recessed Lighting Guideline for information about using semidirect and surface-mounted direct luminaires - the design details described there also apply to surface-mounted luminaires.

-A modern lighting point-by-point calculation program should be used.
+Refer to the Pendant-Mounted Lighting Guideline and the Recessed Lighting Guideline for information about using semi- direct and surface-mounted direct luminaires - the design details described there also apply to surface-mounted luminaires.
+Design and Analysis Tools A modern lighting point-by-point calculation program should be used.
 However, minimally acceptable results will be obtained using the zonal cavity (lumen) calculation method.
 For more about design and analysis tools, see the General Lighting Guidelines.

-Surface-mounted lighting systems will cost about \$240 per luminaire for basic, lensed, white reflector direct luminaires with .125 in. lens, two premium T-8 lamps and an electronic ballast.
+Costs Surface-mounted lighting systems will cost about \$240 per luminaire 3 for basic, lensed, white reflector direct luminaires with .125 in. lens, two premium T-8 lamps and an electronic ballast.
 Aluminum surface luminaires will probably cost a bit more, perhaps \$280 each.
 A dimming ballast will add about \$45-\$55 to each luminaire.

-Surface-mounted lighting systems are relatively expensive compared to recessed troffers but may still offer a good value.

-These lighting systems rarely need extra maintenance.
+Cost Effectiveness Surface-mounted lighting systems are relatively expensive compared to recessed troffers but may still offer a good value.
+Operations and Maintenance These lighting systems rarely need extra maintenance.
 As with all fluorescent systems, lamps should be replaced at approximately 18,000 to 21,000 hours of operation (based on 24,000-hour lamp rating).
 Luminaires should be cleaned annually.
 Lensed luminaires require periodic cleaning and occasional lens replacement (acrylic lenses last far longer than styrene).

-No commissioning is needed, other than preconditioning lamps for dimming applications.
+Commissioning No commissioning is needed, other than preconditioning lamps for dimming applications.
 See the Lighting Controls Guideline for information about commissioning lighting controls.

-&lt;sup>3 Approximate cost to owner, including labor, materials (luminaires, lamps, and suspension hardware), and costs of construction.
+3 Approximate cost to owner, including labor, materials (luminaires, lamps, and suspension hardware), and costs of construction.
 Includes connecting luminaire to branch circuit.
 Controls and branch circuit costs not included.
 Based on July 2000 mainland prices, marked up by 20% to account for shipping costs to Hawaii.
 Costs vary depending on market conditions.

+Utility Programs